Skip to main content

 Sybil's Saint Bernard is lying on a couch.
 The text over the image says: TFW you're thinking about your assignment and someone interrupts your train of thought

-This page titled 5.12: Meme is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.12: Meme is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.